Waste and Recycling

 Please allow until COB on bin collection day before contacting Council about a missed service as the normal routes may be disrupted or delayed.
-To report a missed service to Council use the Service Request form.
+To report a missed service to Council, use a Service Request Form.

-If the bin is for a new dwelling or an additional service for an existing dwelling please complete the Service Request form.
+If the bin is for a new dwelling or an additional service for an existing dwelling, please complete a Service Request Form.

-If your bin has been stolen or damaged and you require a replacement bin please complete the Service Request form.
+If your bin has been stolen or damaged and you require a replacement bin please complete a Service Request Form.

 Katherine Waste Management Facility